waggle-sensor/beehive-server/README.md

   waggle/beehive-server:latest
 ```

-For developing purposes you can also mount the git repo into the container.
+**Tip:** For developing purposes you can also mount the git repo into the container.
 ```bash
 -v ${HOME}/git/beehive-server:/usr/lib/waggle/beehive-server
 ```